Get all the latest data for Brazzaville

 What's the average days-on-market in Brazzaville in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Brazzaville is around 120 days, which means a correctly priced home with clean paperwork typically takes about four months to sell.
+As of 2026, the estimated average days-on-market for residential properties in Brazzaville is about 120 days, which means a correctly priced home with clean paperwork often needs around four months to sell.

 Are properties selling above or below asking in Brazzaville in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Brazzaville is around 90%, meaning homes typically sell for about 10% below the initial asking price.
+As of 2026, the estimated average sale-to-asking price ratio for residential properties in Brazzaville is about 88% to 92%, so many buyers pay around 8% to 12% below the first asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Brazzaville.